phunanon/Chika/README.md

 Note: strings are written without null terminator.

 `str` 0 arg: returns empty string.
-`str` N arg: returns concatenation of N args as a string.
+`str` N arg: returns concatenation of N arguments as a string.

-`type` 1 arg: returns type code of argument.
+`type i`: returns type code of item `i`.

-`cast` 2 arg: returns first argument as the second argument type code.
+`cast i t`: returns item `i` cast as type code `t`.
+Note: wider to thinner will be truncated, thinner to wider will be zeroed out;
+string to blob will lack null termination; casts to strings will be appended with null termination.

 `len i`: returns either vector, string, or internal item length.